yuqi-yuki/Social_Media_Sentiment_Analysis/README.md

 - 🔠 Visualize word frequency and word clouds
 - 💬 Perform sentiment analysis using `sentimentr`
 - 🧠 Topic modeling using Latent Dirichlet Allocation (LDA)
-- 📈 Display output in a user-friendly interface (optional: Streamlit or RShiny)

 ---